 - If you are able, write down all the accident information, including where and when the accident occurred, in which direction the involved vehicles were traveling, and the causation, if known.
 If you have a camera or a cell phone with a camera, you should take pictures of the scene of the crash, as well as any visible injuries or property damage you and your bike sustained.

-- Remain at the scene of the accident and relate the details to any law enforcement officer who arrives at the scene.
+- Remain at the scene of the accident and relate the details to any law enforcement officer or first responder who arrives at the scene.
 They have to take an accident report and having the right details in official documentation is helpful once insurance companies get involved.

 - Receive medical attention after on-scene procedures are finished.
 You don’t have to feel injured for there to be something wrong.